pubnub/pic32-prod/README.md

 	       PubnubDemoProcess();
 	#endif

   * Build and upload.
-If LED 1 or 2 is lit, there was an error, look at UART output.
+If LED 1 or 2 is lit, there was an error.
 Otherwise, use demo/demo keys and watch the hello_world channel - you should see a welcome message when the device starts and you can send a message like

+	{"led":{"2":1}}
+	{"led":{"1":1}}
 	{"led":{"1":0}}
-	{"led":{"2":1}}

-to turn off the LED 1, then turn on LED 2.
+to turn on the LED 2, then turn on and back off LED 1.
+Blinking lights!

+  * If there was an error, to start debugging, place a breakpoint in the error() function of pubnubDemo.c and go from there.
+Try to visit the website provided by the PIC32 (just access it via HTTP) to verify its network stack is all right.

 You can then use pubnubDemo.c as a base for your own usage of the PubNub cloud.
 Enjoy!